schabrolles/cpd-install-pipeline/README.md

 ### 1- Adding helm repo to openshift to use Graphical Interface

-apply the following yaml to add the helm repo in openshift (with `oc apply` or on the openshift console by clicking on the "**+**" button on the black banner in the top right of the screen.
+apply the following yaml to add the helm repo in openshift (with `oc apply` or on the openshift console by clicking on the "**+**" button on the black banner at the top right-end corner of the screen.
 ```
 apiVersion: helm.openshift.io/v1beta1
 kind: HelmChartRepository